Dr. Heike Vester

 Since 2003 studies the behavior and communication of Orcas in northern Norway.

-Since 2006 studies all whales and dolphins in the Vestfjord.
+Since 2006 studies all whales and dolphins, in particular long-finned pilot whales in the Vestfjord.

 2008-2010 Scientific Tourism project in Patagonia, Chile.

-Currently, works on a PhD on the vocal behavior of killer whales and long-finned pilot whales in Lofoten – in cooperation with the Cognitive Ethology Group at the University of Göttingen in Germany, the Max Planck Institute for Dynamics and Self-Organization.
+– in cooperation with the Cognitive Ethology Group/German Primate Center at the University of Göttingen in Germany, the Max Planck Institute for Dynamics and Self-Organization.

-Since 2015 whale and dolphin research and conservation in Raja Ampat in cooperation with Papua Paradise Eco Resort.
+Since 2015 whale and dolphin research and conservation in Raja Ampat in cooperation with the University of Papua in Manokwari (Dr. Ricardo Tapilatu), several resorts and Pindito.

 ..her main interest is to preserve life on this planet by trying to minimize human destruction…